How to Control Pokeweed

 It’s also possible to kill pokeweed plants with repeated cutting, although it’ll take persistence and likely more than one year.

-Another alternative is spraying the foliage or cut stems with an herbicide labeled for pokeweed control, such as glyphosate or 2,4-D.
+Another alternative is spraying the foliage or cut stems with an herbicide labeled for pokeweed control.

 This early-summer pokeweed is just producing its first white flower spike of the season.
 George Weigel